navigation

 Legend

-According to the legend, the organisation’s virtual infrastructure included a service which processed confidential client information.
+According to the legend, the organization’s virtual infrastructure included a service which processed confidential client information.
 This service became the subject of interest to an APT group.
 Cybercriminals were going to steal confidential user data and then resell it on the Darknet in order to receive a financial benefit and cause damage to company reputation.

 The APT group studied the target system in advance and discovered several critical vulnerabilities.
 The gang launched the attack on the day of the exercise.

-The Blue Teams had to:
+The blue teams had to:

 • contain the attack as fast as possible